emibarrod/emibarrod/README.md

 - numPy 🔢
 - Scikit-learn 👨‍💻
 - SQL 🗄️
-- PowerBI 📊
-- Pelican 🦤

 ---

-I just do CTRL + C, CTRL + V and I call it Data Science 📈.
+I just do CTRL + C, CTRL + V and I call it Data Engineering 📈.

 I studied Computer Engineering, but I consider myself to be self-taught.
 Everyday I work towards the goal of improving in the data field.
 I have developed a great variety of projects: from predictive models in Python, to ETL and reporting using Azure Data Factory and PowerBI.